-A multi-year study was established in 2004 at the Delta Research and Extension Center with one-half of the research area planted to corn each year and the remaining half planted to cotton.
+A multi-year study was initiated in 2004 at the Delta Research and Extension Center with one-half of the research field planted to corn each year and the other half planted to cotton.
 In the initial study, fertilizer N rates for corn ranged from 120 to 300 lb N/acre in 30-lb increments and were applied as urea-ammonium nitrate solution (32% N) with 120 lb N/acre applied prior to planting (PP) and the remainder applied as a sidedress (SD) application at the V5 to V6 growth stage.
-Also, in the original study, potassium (K) was applied at rates of 0, 30, 60, and 90 lb K/acre with liquid muriate of potash as the K source (1.3 lb K/gal).
+Also, in the initial study, potassium (K) was applied at rates of 0, 30, 60, and 90 lb K/acre with liquid muriate of potash as the K source (1.3 lb K/gal).
 Both N and K rates were applied only to the corn area.
-In the subsequent year, a uniform N rate, 90 lb N/acre, was applied to the cotton with no additional K. The factorial arrangement (7 x 4) of treatments was set up in randomized complete block design with eight replications across multiple soil types.
+In the following year, a uniform N rate, 90 lb N/acre, was applied to the cotton with no additional K. The factorial arrangement (7 x 4) of treatments was set up in randomized complete block design with eight replications across multiple soil types.
 All cultural practices and pesticide applications were maintained uniformly across both studies.
-Plots were harvested with commercial harvesters adapted for plot harvest and samples collected for determination of harvest moisture, bushel test weight, and seed weight for corn and lint percentage on cotton.
-In 2008, the corn study area was divided into two studies to further evaluate N rates with different application (PP vs. SD) ratios and also starter fertilizers for corn.
+Plots were harvested with commercial equipment adapted for plot harvest and samples collected for determination of harvest moisture, bushel test weight, and seed weight for corn and lint percentage on cotton.
+In 2008, the corn study area was divided into two studies to further evaluate N rates with different application (PP vs SD) ratios and also starter fertilizers for corn.
 Nitrogen rates were 140, 180, 220, and 260 lb N/acre applied in various ratios from 100% PP to 100% SD.
 No additional K was included in the study.
 Cotton followed corn in the subsequent years as previously described.
+This arrangement of treatments was continued through 2012 (cotton only in 2012)